Last updated on : 19 Nov, 2025

 –Dr Anubha Karol

-Uttanasana, or the standing forward bend, improves flexibility, reduces stress, stimulates abdominal organs and increases blood flow to the brain.
+Uttanasana, or the standing forward bend, improves flexibility (especially in the hamstrings), may reduce stress, gently stimulates abdominal organs, and temporarily increases blood flow to the brain.

-Start with Tadasana (mountain pose), exhale to bend forward from your hip joints, not from your waist.
-Place your palms next to your feet and breathe normally.
+Start with Tadasana (Mountain Pose), exhale to hinge forward from your hip joints, keeping your knees softly bent as needed.
+Place your palms next to your feet or on your shins/blocks and breathe normally, focusing on lengthening your spine.

-Forward bends help in stretching the hamstrings and back muscles, improving posture and circulation, and relieving stress and anxiety.
+Forward bends help in stretching the hamstrings, calves, and back muscles, improving posture, supporting circulation, and providing a sense of relief from stress and anxiety.

 Disclaimer